jmooserific/airshow/README.md

 * responsive layout– resize your browser window

 ##Coming soon##
+* don't try to load previews until they have been created
 * validation
 * support for exif data
 * support for larger image files